-- The operators of the facility; - The local authority (Tsantsabane Local Municipality); - The provincial environmental authority: Department of Environmental Affairs & Nature Conservation (DENC); - The national environmental authority: (DFFE); and - Eskom.
+- The operators of the facility;

+- The local authority;

+- The provincial environmental authority:

+- The national environmental authority: (DFFE); and

+- Eskom.

 The results of the audit must be recorded in an environmental audit report and any non-compliance must be formally recorded, along with the response-action required or undertaken.
 Each non-compliance incident report must be issued to the relevant person(s), so that the appropriate corrective and preventative action is taken within an agreed upon timeframe.